mspinksosu/NESBot/README.md

 # NESBot
-A Nintendo NES power robot
+A Nintendo NES powered robot

 ####About This Project
 I've been asked to help a friend on an endeavour to build and program a Nintendo NES to drive motors and servos.
 The goal of this project is to learn hardware design and how to program the NES's 2A03 processor.
 I will designing most of the hardware for this project.